Tales of the City: Television adaptations

 The first book was made into a 1993 television miniseries, produced by Channel 4 in the UK and screened by PBS in the US the next year.
 Showtime debuted the second and third installments, in 1998 and 2001, respectively; all featured Laura Linney as Mary Ann Singleton, Olympia Dukakis as Anna Madrigal, and Barbara Garrick as DeDe Halcyon-Day.

 In 2019, Netflix produced a sequel miniseries.
 Laura Linney, Olympia Dukakis, Paul Gross and Barbara Garrick all reprised their roles.
 Linney and Maupin were executive producers, Alan Poul directed, and Michael Cunningham wrote the first episode script.
 While not a direct adaptation of any of Maupin's novels like the first three miniseries were, this 10-part series takes the core characters along with certain characters and elements from Maupin's later "Tales" novels and weaves them into a new story set mostly in the present day.

 Radio adaptations

-All of the books have been adapted and broadcast on BBC Radio 4.
+All of the books except Mona of the Manor (2024) have been adapted and broadcast on BBC Radio 4.
 The BBC series names and first broadcast dates are: